jayjanssen/jayjanssen.github.io/content/posts/safe-slave-backup.md

 We did not notice this behavior change until we started getting replication stopped alerts on our backup replicas.

+If you read the manual, it turns out this option is specifically for *temporary tables*.

 ## Which temporary tables?

-It all comes down to temporary tables.
 First, we need to distinguish between [*internal* temporary tables](https://dev.mysql.com/doc/refman/8.0/en/internal-temporary-tables.html) and (what I like to call) *explicit* temporary tables, or those created explicity by clients with the [`CREATE TEMPORARY TABLES` statement](https://dev.mysql.com/doc/refman/8.0/en/create-temporary-table.html).

 ## Why do we care about explicit temporary tables and replication?